wrs20/simple_taskfarm/README.rst

     mpirun -n 4 python simple_batch.py 'abc*' ls -l

 Note that the glob_pattern needs to be in quotes to stop shell expansion.
-If you wish to run a script then the executable include the shell, and absolute path:
+If you wish to run a script then the executable include the shell, and absolute path
 ::
     bash /absolute/path/to/my_script.sh arg1 arg2 etc